-Basic Procedures for Shifting Down

-Release accelerator, push in clutch, and shift to neutral at the same time.

-Release clutch.
+BASIC PROCEDURE FOR SHIFTING DOWN

-Press accelerator, increase engine and gear speed to the rpm required in the lower gear.

-Push in clutch and shift to lower gear at the same time
+- 1. Release accelerator, push in clutch and shift to neutral at the same time. - 2.
+Release clutch. - 3.
+Press accelerator, increase engine and gear speed to the RPM required in the lower gear. - 4.
+Push in clutch and shift to the lower gear at the same time. - 5.
 Release clutch and press accelerator at the same time.

 Downshifting, like upshifting, requires knowing when to shift.
-Use either the tachometer or the speedometer and downshift at the right rpm or road speed.
+Use either the tachometer or the speedometer and downshift at the right RPM or road speed.